-Here you’ll find the answers to many of your questions about skin grafts and flaps.
-Learn how the surgery works, what it may cost, what your recovery may be like, and more.
+Here you’ll find the answers to many of your questions about skin graft and flap surgery.
+Learn how it works, what it may cost, what your recovery may be like, and more.

-To see how skin grafts are done, view our procedure animation below.
+To see how the surgery is done, view our animation below.

 What are skin grafts?

-A skin graft involves healthy skin being removed from one area of the body (the donor site) and transplanted to a non-healed wound or area of skin loss (the recipient site).
+A skin graft is a procedure where healthy skin is taken from one area of the body (the donor site) and transplanted to a non-healed wound or area of skin loss (the recipient site).
 Skin grafts can be ‘split thickness grafts’ or ‘full thickness skin grafts’.
 Some commonly used areas for donor sites are the leg, inner thigh, upper arm, forearm and buttocks.

 A skin flap is similar to a graft in that tissue is transplanted.
-The essential difference is that a flap exists on its own blood supply.
-This means much larger amounts of tissue can be transported, including muscle if required.
+The essential difference is that a flap has its own blood supply.
+With a flap, larger amounts of tissue can be used, including muscle if required.
 The surgical technique to harvest and to move this tissue is complex.
 The surgeon has to harvest not just the block of tissue to be moved, but also the blood vessels (arteries and veins) that feed the tissue block.
 Compared to a graft, a flap requires more planning and more surgical skill.

 Why is it done?

 Skin grafts and flaps can be used to treat a number of different conditions.
 The most common are: